TomasRan/awesome-pie-chart/README.md

 # awesome-pie-chart
-Here is the pie chart.
+Here is the pie chart.<br/>
+You can customize your own pie chart.
+Extended space is provided.In actually, that's my purpose.
+In my opinion, flexibility is very important to a component. <br/>

-Not only is it convinient for us to create a pie-chart in several minutes, but also it can provide us At First,let's see what it will be look like:
+It's convinient for us to create a pie chart in serveral minutes by using this.At first, let's see what it will be look like, as you know:
+> word is cheap, show me the realization:

 example 1:<br/>
 ![图片丢失](http://cl.ly/2T0P0N3F3n37/Snip20160331_4.png)